TheMeowgicAlone/analytics-docs-working/docs/platform/design/limitations.md

 # Platform Limitations

 Here we document large-scale and pervasive complicating factors, and other limitations which affect the entire system.
-Each one is given it's own section for clarity.
+Each one is given its own section for clarity.

 ## Attribution
 We will always struggle to connect identity to accounts.